Event

 little boy crouched down looking at plants through a magnifying glass

 The lived experiences and cultural knowledge of Indigenous, Black, and other educators and families of the Global Majority are not always well represented in nature-based education.
-In a webinar taking place Thursday, September 25 at 1 PM ET, author and educator Jessica Fong will introduce her new book, Seeing Ourselves in Nature, a powerful collection of stories that reframe outdoor learning through the lens of equity, identity, and belonging.
+In a webinar that took place on Thursday, September 25, 2025, author and educator Jessica Fong introduced her newly published book, Seeing Ourselves in Nature, a powerful collection of stories that reframe outdoor learning through the lens of equity, identity, and belonging.

-Jessica will invite authors who have contributed to the book to share how they are reframing nature-based education to reflect their lived experiences with land, community, and healing.
-Drawing from real-world experiences in early childhood settings, this webinar will explore:
+Contributing authors Lotus Chaney and Flor Villanueva-Winter, joined Jessica to share how they are reframing nature-based education to reflect their lived experiences with land, community, and healing.
+Drawing from real-world experiences in early childhood settings, this webinar recording explores:

 • How educators of color are reclaiming nature as a space for liberation and joy